felimomo/Walleye-Revised-Paper/fisheries.md

 It would thus be natural to expect that this would render stock biomass-based control rules ineffective when compared to policies which use further information about the age structure of the population for decision-making.
 These findings show that many of the 1-D feedback policies discovered during the 1960s-1990s using dynamic programming and analytical methods (e.g., see @walters1969generalized, @walters1975optimal, @walters1978ecological, @walters1996fixed) were able to perform as well as the much more complicated policies we considered using RL.
 This finding surprised us, and appears to reinforce a general result in the literature relating to the fundamental trade-off between policies that seek to maximize yield via constant escapement-like policies vs.
-HARA utility-like policies that reduce fishing mortality to low values and stabilize harvests through time (@walters1996fixed; @collie2021harvest).
+HARA utility-like policies that reduce the exploitation rate to low values and stabilize harvests through time (@walters1996fixed; @collie2021harvest).

 <!-- In terms of designing harvest control rules for stocks with highly variable recruitment, we demonstrated that feedback policies optimized with regard to explicit performance criteria such as yield or HARA utility typically outperformed the “default” control rules that fixed control rule parameters at predetermined values (i.e. fractions of BMSY or FMSY; @dfo2009).